+You need to make sure your payments are received by us on time.
 To meet your payment due date, you may need to make an early repayment to allow for processing time, for example, cheque clearance times, or slower processing on non-Business Days.
+You can find out how to make sure payments reach us on time by reading the back of your statement.